aldesgroup/arsenald/website/docs/intro.md

 # Introduction

-Welcome to the Arsenald documentation!
-Arsenald is a comprehensive full-stack development stack that combines several powerful tools:
+Welcome to the Devotion documentation!
+Devotion is a comprehensive full-stack development stack that combines several powerful tools:

 - **Aldev**: Code assistance and development tools
 - **Goald**: Go application server development
 - **Goaldn**: React Native mobile development
 - **Goaldr**: React web development

-## What is Arsenald?
+## What is Devotion?

-Arsenald is a unified development stack that provides a seamless experience for building modern applications.
+Devotion is a unified development stack that provides a seamless experience for building modern applications.
 It combines the power of Go for backend services with React and React Native for frontend development, all enhanced by intelligent code assistance tools.

 ## Key Components